code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_4splitPhysicalDomainsNS.rst

 .. important::

 	Be aware to partition the mesh file with the corresponding number of cores used for the simulation if parallel computation is desired.
-Gmsh pre-treatment attribute :xml:`GMSHPretraitement` of the *meshV5.xml* file might be set to *true* in this case.
+Gmsh pre-treatment attribute :xml:`GMSHPretraitement` of the *mesh.xml* file might be set to *true* in this case.

 Results
 =======